 Limitations, obstructions and darkness, and the new possibilities they illuminate; roots and crowns.
 “In that way”, says Rutili, “this album is a conscious and resolved thing.
 It fully realizes ideas we touched on in the past and where we come from as a band, and takes us into our next phase of life.”

-Version 2 is also limited to 1,000 copies and features different artwork (this time a rabbit on the cover).
-Also comes in a hand screened jacket with insert.
+Version 2 was also limited to 1,000 copies and features different artwork (this time a rabbit on the cover).
+Also came in a hand screened jacket with insert.